tronross/LightBnB/README.md

 ```
 npm install -g npx
 ```
-Create an .env file in the root of the LightBnB_WebApp-master directory and populate it with your configuration data (you will find an .env.example file there to follow).
+Create an `.env` file in the root of the `LightBnB_WebApp-master` directory and populate it with your configuration data (you will find an `.env.example` file there to follow).

-You launch the server by entering:
+You launch the `server` by entering:

 ```
 npm run local
 ```
 You can now launch the app by going to [http://localhost:3000/](http://localhost:3000/).

-If you wish to sign in as a user, you can utilize any of the user e-mails from the database, an example is 'ossie@teddybearz.net'.
-Passwords for all users are 'password'.
+If you wish to sign in as a user, you can utilize any of the user e-mails from the database, an example is `ossie@teddybearz.net`.
+Passwords for all users are `password`.

-An ERD for the database may be found in the /planning directory.
+An ERD for the database may be found in the `/planning` directory.